Pumpkin Spice Whipped Butter represents two of my favorite things. Pumpkin and butter. Don’t judge!

 WHIPPED PUMPKIN BUTTER:

-Begin by unwrapping all four sticks of butter and the bar of Philadelphia Cream Cheese and placing them in the bowl of your stand mixer (or hand mixer bowl, whichever you have).
+Firstly, unwrap all four sticks of butter and the bar of Philadelphia Cream Cheese.
+Then, place them in the bowl of your stand mixer (or hand mixer bowl, whichever you have).
 Whip all of this in the stand mixer until there are no large bits of cream cheese left.

 Push all the butter & cream cheese mixture off to the sides of the bowl with a scraper.
-Open the can of pumpkin puree and pour it into the center of the bowl.
+Then, open the can of pumpkin puree and pour it into the center of the bowl.
 Add the 1 1/2 tsp of Ball Fruit Fresh, which will keep the pumpkin bright instead of turning brown.
-Add the cinnamon and pumpkin pie spice to the bowl.
+Lastly, add the cinnamon and pumpkin pie spice to the bowl.

 Turn the mixer back on and mix until the entire mixture has a fluffy and creamy consistency.
 Add additional cinnamon if desired.

 Divide the mixture evenly into six 8 oz containers.

 I used a pastry bag and piped mine into a deli container so it would look pretty.
 This was totally not necessary.
 But I wanted to keep it cute!
 However, I piped it too high and once I added the lid it smooshed down anyways.
 Live and learn.

 Feel free to experiment with the recipe.
 And remember, share it with friends and family!